mkdirlove/JSFBLIKER/README.md

 <b>Facebook Auto Like Unlimited 2018</b>
 - After installing any extension or addon Click [here](https://raw.githubusercontent.com/ZiaUrR3hman/FacebookAutoLikeProfessional/master/FacebookAutoLikeUnlimited.user.js) to install Facebook Auto Like Unlimited Version.

-How to Like OR Comment From Facebook Page Automatically:
+How to Like or Comment From Facebook Fan Page Automatically:
 ========================================================
   - First Purchase your Activation Code by contacting Me on Facebook or [through Email](mailto:ziaurr3hman@hotmail.com)
   - Click on Setting, Then Click on <b>Activate Script For Liking/Comments From Page </b>.
 Enter Activation Key, Enter Your Facebook Page ID, then Check <b>Like and Comments From Your Page</b> checkBox...